-RODDY LANGMUIR: Practice Leader, Architect
+RODDY LANGMUIR: Practice Leader, Cullinan Studio

 Roddy grew up in the rugged beauty of the Cairngorm Mountains where as a kid he joined the groups his father was training in mountain skills and leadership.
 20 years on he found empathy at Cullinan Studio with a world in transition, looking to make buildings that engage with their environment.
-Now one of our three Practice Leaders, he has developed a design method based on storytelling, with a layered approach that begins with context, topography, micro-climate and the cultural drivers of his clients and their chosen setting - inspiring expressive, clearly articulated buildings.
+Now one of three Practice Leaders, he has developed a design method based on storytelling, with a layered approach that begins with context, topography, micro-climate and the cultural drivers of his clients and their chosen setting - inspiring expressive, clearly articulated buildings.
 A lifelong love of the outdoors has led to an affinity with place-making and recognition of the importance of the space between and beyond buildings.